Catelynn Lowell Worries Fans With Cryptic Note Saying She's 'So Scared Right Now'

 As Teen Mom OG fans know, Lowell recently went to rehab for the third time.
 InTouch notes that Catelynn has heard from skeptics and critics who question whether she’s put in a full effort to address her issues and get better.
 She’s pushed back against that, noting that she’s been working hard and that she wouldn’t wish these challenges on her worst enemies.

 Catelynn noted in another recent Instagram post that adoption remains really hard some days.
-Lowell posted a note about open adoption and added that while she doesn’t regret placing her first daughter, some days are harder than others.
+Lowell posted a note about open adoption and added that while she doesn’t regret placing her first daughter up for adoption, some days are harder than others.
 This is certainly a sentiment that many birth moms can identify with, and Teen Mom viewers know that Catelynn and Tyler have struggled over the years in maintaining their open adoption with Carly and her adoptive parents.

 Teen Mom OG stars Catelynn Lowell and Tyler Baltierra may both be facing some intense struggles related to anxiety and depression these days, sometimes sharing enough that their fans feel concerned.
 At the same time, it sounds as if they are both doing their best to understand and work through these challenges, finding ways to take care of themselves so they can move forward to a healthier place.